 This Is How I Trade the Daily Time Frame:

 Every day when the daily candlestick is closed and the new one is opened, I refer to the daily chart and check the candlesticks.
 Sometimes I can find a strong trade setup that shows the direction of the market during the next day.
 I take my position (set a pending order sometimes), set the stop loss and target and I come back the next day.
 I do not spend more than 30 minutes a day to analyze the market.
-I check the daily time frame of over 15 currency pairs, and usually I am lucky enough to locate some good signals (trade setups) every week, which is more than enough.
+I check the daily time frame of 19 currency pairs, and usually I am lucky enough to locate some good signals (trade setups) every week, which is more than enough.
 Of course sometimes I check my positions a few times per day, but it doesn’t take me more than few minutes to do that.

-Reading the candlestick signals needs a good knowledge and experience, but if you are not that experienced and knowledgeable yet, you can simplify the work and only focus on some special signals that are the strongest.
+Reading the candlestick signals needs some good knowledge and experience, but if you are not that experienced and knowledgeable yet, you can simplify the work and only focus on some special signals that are the strongest.
 This is what I do too.
 I look for the strongest signals and ignore the rest.
 That is why my success rate is good.

-Thus, you can be a day trader, but unlike the other day traders who spend several hours in front of the computer every day looking at the 5min or 15min charts, you can spend only 30 minutes on your day trading job.
+Thus, you can be a day trader, but unlike the other day traders who spend several hours in front of the computer every day looking at the 5min or 15min charts, you can spend only 30 minutes on your day trading journey.

 I do the same when the weekly and monthly candlesticks close and the new ones open.
 This helps me locate the trade setups on the weekly and monthly time frames too.
 Therefore, even if you don’t have 30 minutes per day to check the daily time frame, you can still find a reasonable number of trade setups on the weekly and monthly time frames.